precimed/gsa-mixer/README.md

 ```

 Compute SNPs subsets (one for each of 20 random repeats), later to be used with ``--extract`` argument.
+This step is still relevant for cross-trait MiXeR, but this is not used by GSA-MiXeR.
+If you generate custom reference for GSA-MiXeR, this step can be skiped.
 ```
 #!/bin/bash
 #SBATCH --job-name=gsamixer